 Meanwhile, here is a summary of the key retirement planning items to keep in mind.

 Working longer is a great way to get the most out of Social Security.
 Benefits are calculated using a formula called the primary insurance amount, or PIA.
 For people working in their 60s, there’s very little sense in filing early – unless you have reason to think your life expectancy will be unusually short.
-Earlier filers who have income from work in 2013 of more than $15,120are hit with a penalty (Social Security defines “income” in this context as wages from employment or net earnings from self-employment).
+Earlier filers who have income from work in 2015 of more than $15,720 are hit with a penalty (Social Security defines “income” in this context as wages from employment or net earnings from self-employment).
 If earnings exceed the limit, $1 will be deducted from benefit payments for every $2 earned over that amount.
 The withheld benefits are added back into benefits after you reach full retirement age.
 After that age, they can have unlimited income and receive Social Security benefits without penalty.
-For 2014, the earnings test limit is $15,480; in 2015 it will be $15,720.

 Likewise, there’s no reason to wait beyond age 70, even for people who are still working, since credits stop accruing at that age.
 However, it’s important to keep an eye on taxation of Social Security.
 Benefits are taxed using a “combined income” formula that is determined by adding together adjusted gross income, tax-exempt income and half of the Social Security benefit.
 If that total exceeds $25,000 for individuals ($32,000 for married couples), then 50 percent if the excess must be included in income for tax purposes; if it’s over $34,000 ($44,000 for couples) then 85 percent of the excess is included in your income.